10 Strategies People with “Freedom” use to Help Pay The Bills. How the Hell Do they DO It?

 Note- there is a difference between this and being “cheap,” which I used to be.
-It’s living below your means but without balance and it’s not that pleasant to around.
+Being cheap means saving money with a lack of balance which often makes for unpleasant interactions with others.
 There has to be the right balance, and while it’s hard to quantify, it’s important to figure out where that line is.

 2. Mailbox Money— this can come from investments which pay out every month.
 From residuals- actors, writers, producers receive this.
 Each time a re-run of Seinfeld airs, Larry David and Jerry get paid.
 What they make is on the extreme end, but there are various ways to gain “mailbox money.”

 3. They own a business — They worked their ass off and created a business which produces on its own.
 Normally people work diligently to have achieve this and I applaud them for their success.

 4. They probably don’t have kids— It’s hard to save money with children.
 It’s also hard to get time away from them.
 They anchor you down.
 I love my son dearly, but if you are looking for a lifestyle of freedom, at least consider delaying having children until you’re older.

 5. Their mind is always open for ways to make more money– You get what you focus on.
 Be open.

 6. They take advantage of savings offered— Look, you want to buy an extravagance like Starbucks Coffee.
 Sometimes they have Groupons for 50% off.
 Or go to restaurant?
 Why not use it there.
 You can go overboard and spend more time looking for deals than you actually save, but if you see see an appealing money saving coupon, you’d be smart to grab it.